ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 platform requires.
 Platform-specific setup might include configuration of memory controllers and the interconnect.

-In ARM standard platforms, this function enables the MMU.
+In Arm standard platforms, this function enables the MMU.

 This function helps fulfill requirement 2 above.